History of English: Evolution of English pronouns

-Pronouns such as whom and him (contrasted with who and he), are a conflation of the old accusative and dative cases, as well as of the genitive case after prepositions (while her also includes the genitive case).
+Pronouns such as whom and him, contrasted with who and he, are a conflation of the old accusative and dative cases, as well as of the genitive case after prepositions, while her also includes the genitive case.
 This conflated form is called the oblique case or the object (objective) case, because it is used for objects of verbs (direct, indirect, or oblique) as well as for objects of prepositions.
-(See object pronoun.)
+See object pronoun.
 The information formerly conveyed by distinct case forms is now mostly provided by prepositions and word order.
-In Old English as well as modern German and Icelandic as further examples, these cases had distinct forms.
+In Old English, as well as modern German and Icelandic as further examples, these cases have distinct forms.

 Although some grammarians continue to use the traditional terms "accusative" and "dative", these are functions rather than morphological cases in Modern English.
-That is, the form whom may play accusative or dative roles (as well as instrumental or prepositional roles), but it is a single morphological form, contrasting with nominative who and genitive whose.
+That is, the form whom may play accusative or dative roles, as well as instrumental or prepositional roles, but it is a single morphological form, contrasting with nominative who and genitive whose.
 Many grammarians use the labels "subjective", "objective", and "possessive" for nominative, oblique, and genitive pronouns.

-Modern English nouns exhibit only one inflection of the reference form: the possessive case, which some linguists argue is not a case at all, but a clitic (see the entry for genitive case for more information).
+Modern English nouns exhibit only one inflection of the reference form: the possessive case, which some linguists argue is not a case at all, but a clitic.
+See the entry for genitive case for more information.

 Interrogative pronouns

-1 - In some dialects "who" is used where formal English only allows "whom", though variation among dialects must be taken into account.
+1 – In some dialects "who" is used where formal English only allows "whom", though variation among dialects must be taken into account.

-2 - An explanation may be found in the last paragraph of this section of Instrumental case.
+2 – An explanation may be found in the last paragraph of this section of Instrumental case.

-3 - Usually replaced by of what (postpositioned).
+3 – Usually replaced by of what (postpositioned).

 First person personal pronouns

-1 - Old English also had a separate dual, wit ("we two") etcetera; however, no later forms derive from it.
+1 – Old English also had a separate dual, wit ("we two") et cetera; however, no later forms derive from it.

 Second person personal pronouns

-1 - Note that the ye/you distinction still existed, at least optionally, in Early Modern English: "Ye shall know the truth and the truth shall make you free" from the King James Bible.
+1 – Note that the ye/you distinction still existed, at least optionally, in Early Modern English: "Ye shall know the truth and the truth shall make you free" from the King James Bible.

 Here the letter þ (interchangeable with ð in manuscripts) corresponds to th.
 For ȝ, see Yogh.

-1 - (Old English also had a separate dual, ġit ("ye two") etcetera; however, no later forms derive from it.)
+1 – (Old English also had a separate dual, ġit ("ye two") etcetera; however, no later forms derive from it.)

 Third person personal pronouns

-1 - The origin of the modern forms is generally thought to have been a borrowing from Old Norse forms þæir, þæim, þæira.
+1 – The origin of the modern forms is generally thought to have been a borrowing from Old Norse forms þæir, þæim, þæira.
 The two different roots co-existed for some time, although currently the only common remnant is the shortened form 'em.
 Cf. also the demonstrative pronouns.